LinkClinton/Code-Red/Documents/Resource.md

 If you are using rtv\dsv in DirectX12 mode, you can set the `TextureProperty::ClearValue` to optimize the clear operation(**the value you used in clear operation should be same as the value you set**).

+### Resource Index

+A texture can have many textures, for example, we can have a texture that has texture array and with mip levels.
+So we give this sub-textures a index.
+It is equal to `mipSlice + arraySlice * mipLevels`.

+If you have a texture array with max mip levels 5 and you want to get the 4-th texture with mip levels 3, so the index is `3 + 4 * 5 = 23`.(The way to encode `mipSlice` and `arraySlice` is same as the way in DirectX12)

 ### Member Functions

 All member functions is used to get informations of texture or mapped memory.

+- If you want to get texture property like width, height, depth and size with mip level, you can set the `mipSlice` with these functions(`width`, `height`, `depth`, `size`). **Notice, the depth of array is always the number of texture array.**

 - If you want to update memory to texture, you should use `GpuGraphicsCommandList::copyMemoryToTexture`.